RuffLogix/2110211-data-structure/README.md

-# 2110211 Introduction too Data Structure
+# 2110211 Introduction to Data Structure

 The repository contains the code for the course 2110211 Introduction to Data Structure at Chulalongkorn University.